Probability of Causation with Sample Selection: A Reanalysis of the Impacts of J\'ovenes en Acci\'on on Formality: Analytical Framework

-Assumption \ref{ASexogeneity} is a modification of the standard independence assumption \citep{Imbens2009a} to account for sample selection.
+Assumption \ref{ASexogeneity} modifies the standard independence assumption \citep{Imbens2009a} to account for sample selection.
 Instead of assuming that the treatment variable is independent of the potential outcomes only, we also assume independence between the treatment variable and the potential sample selection indicators similarly to \cite{Lee2009}.
-In our empirical application, it holds conditionally on course indicators because the possibility of enrolling in the \emph{Jóvenes in Acción} training program was randomly allocated within oversubscribed courses.
+In our empirical application, it holds conditionally on course indicators because the possibility of enrolling in the \textit{Jóvenes in Acción} training program was randomly allocated within oversubscribed courses.